-The second part is a 40-50-minute three-way discussion between student, Field Educator and Liaison Tutor.
-Students must demonstrate in the Visit that that they have prepared their thoughts so that they are able to take responsibility for leading a discussion about their progress, and able to present a satisfactory analysis of their experience on placement.
-Students are expected to make written notes to which they should refer in their presentation and in the ensuing discussion.
+The second part is a 40-50-minute three-way discussion between you, your Field Educator and Liaison Tutor.
+You must prepare for this meeting, including written notes that can be referred to during your presentation.
+It is your role to take responsibility for leading a discussion about your progress, and an analysis of your experience on placement.

+The following points should be addressed during your presentation and discussion: